 “Open Consensus for 10 billion people”.
 Image via Harmony

-The Harmony ONE token is expected to have the following three functions within the protocol:
+The Harmony ONE token is designed to have the following three functions within the protocol:

-- The token will be used as a stake for the DPoS consensus model, allowing staking holders to earn block rewards and transaction fees.
+- The token is used as a stake for the EPoS consensus model, allowing staking holders to earn block rewards and transaction fees.

 - The token will pay for transaction fees, gas fees and storage fees.

 - The token will be used in the governance of the protocol by allowing token holders voting rights for on-chain governance.

 In January 2020 Harmony kicked off the migration of the ONE token from the Ethereum and Biannce chains to its own blockchain.
 This was needed to realize the plans for staking and on-chain governance.
 Users are required to swap their ERC-20 (Ethereum) and BEP-2 (Binance) tokens for native ONE tokens if they wish to participate in staking, governance or any other network activities.